hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 <a name="nested_ephemeral_storage_config"></a>The `ephemeral_storage_config` block supports:

 * `local_ssd_count` (Required) - Number of local SSDs to use to back ephemeral storage.
 Uses NVMe interfaces.
 Each local SSD is 375 GB in size.
 If zero, it means to disable using local SSDs as ephemeral storage.

+<a name="nested_local_nvme_ssd_block_config"></a>The `local_nvme_ssd_block_config` block supports:

+* `local_ssd_count` (Required) - Number of raw-block local NVMe SSD disks to be attached to the node.
+Each local SSD is 375 GB in size.
+If zero, it means no raw-block local NVMe SSD disks to be attached to the node.
+-> Note: Local NVMe SSD storage available in GKE versions v1.25.3-gke.1800 and later.

 <a name="nested_gcfs_config"></a>The `gcfs_config` block supports: